Colon-WQ/Portfolio/README.md

 * Development of more entry templates for the user to customize and add to their portfolio websites

 * Adding functionalities to the deployed Github page site

+* Web development guides can be made with a typical portfolio app generated as a basis for instructions so that it is easier for users to follow

 ## Documentation